evajavadev/ExamplesOnBuilderPattern/README.md

 This program is from [Derek Banas](https://www.youtube.com/user/derekbanas) video [Builder Design Pattern](https://www.youtube.com/watch?v=9XnsOpjclUg).

 I have changed some [code](https://github.com/evajavadev/ExamplesOnBuilderPattern/tree/master/InRobotStyle) and class names.
-First below is the
+First below is the compiled result.

 ![promt on a robot](/images/aRobotOnWay.jpg)

 <br>

+And how the ... `RobotLauncher.java`

 ![promt on robot code](/images/soutFirstRobotBuilderImpl.jpg)